isomerpages/nlb-mobile-guide/spotlight/wellbeing/2020-05-25-bring-the-green-in.md

 Learn the steps of keeping your very own beautiful bonsai in this book filled with lovely photographs.<br/>
 Borrow the eBook <a href="https://eresources.nlb.gov.sg/ereads/proxy?id=5EC748FE-18C5-47F9-960B-33A143B418B4">with the app</a>&#128241; or <a href="https://nlb.overdrive.com/media/5EC748FE-18C5-47F9-960B-33A143B418B4">online</a>&#128187;.<br/>

-<h5>Succulents at Home: Choosing, Growing, and Decorating With the Easiest Houseplants Ever</h5>
+<h5>SSucculents at Home: Choosing, Growing, and Decorating With the Easiest Houseplants Ever</h5>
 <i>John Tullock</i><br/>
 <a href="https://eresources.nlb.gov.sg/ereads/proxy?id=DCA71A21-A197-4600-9174-CEB91422C6E1"><img src="/images/PL-9-Succulents-at-home.jpg" style="width:300px; text-align:left;"></a><br/>
 Countryman Press, 2019.<br/>
-Reflective practise, as taught by the writer helps one to be more present and focus better.
 Succulents may be flower-shaped, round or pointy and they are generally suitable for growing indoors.
 Learn how to do so including tips on choosing the soil, container and repotting.<br/>
 Borrow the eBook <a href="https://eresources.nlb.gov.sg/ereads/proxy?id=DCA71A21-A197-4600-9174-CEB91422C6E1">with the app</a>&#128241; or <a href="https://nlb.overdrive.com/media/DCA71A21-A197-4600-9174-CEB91422C6E1">online</a>&#128187;.<br/>

 <h5>How Not to Kill Your Houseplant: Survival Tips for the Horticulturally Challenged</h5>